TimL20/icinga2api_py/doc/12_Basic_API_Client.md

 Just call a method between the URL building and the HTTP method.
 The name of this method becomes the dictionary key in the body, the method argument gets the value.
 If you give more than one argument, the value automatically gets a list of all arguments.
 Unlike with URL building, order is not important here.
-And again, if you messed something up, leave the brackets after the HTTP method away and look at the API.Request object.

 ## URL parameters
-There is a possibility, to add URL parameters (aka GET parameters):
+There is a possibility to add URL parameters (aka GET parameters):
 ```
 <apiclient>.objects.hosts.get(host="localhost")
 ```